 In the early days, Apple could have closed down – according to predictions.
 But Steve Jobs returned to Apple in 1996 and while a new line of products was being developed Jobs wanted an advert campaign that would remind Apple’s current fan base the qualities that made Apple great in the first place.

 The end result ended up being one of the most talked-about campaigns.
 Think Different.

 It was thought to have been a response to IBM’s slogan think.
-And was used in video adverts, print adverts.
+And was used in video adverts and print adverts.

 It was to promote Apple’s new line of products.